civboot/fngi/notes/fn.md

   - `Any` types can never be materialized: you can only have a reference to them, you can never perform an operation (i.e. FT, ADD, etc) on them.
 They enable generic references (i.e. List[U4], BstU4[MyStruct])
-- If R=1 this is a reference type, the meta is: `1--- --SS`
+- If C=1 this is a constructed type, the meta is: `1--- --SS`
   - It is followed by a big-endian pointer of size `SS` which is an `&DNode`

 The type stack will unpack these into the following structs: